A stable-compact method for qualitative properties of semilinear elliptic equations: Overview and main results

 \subsection{Organization}

 We devote the first three sections of the body of the paper to uniqueness on exterior-star domains (Section~\ref{sec:exterior-star}), large dilations (Section~\ref{sec:dilation}), and epigraphs (Section~\ref{sec:epigraphs}).
 We then exhibit nonuniqueness on domains with pockets (Section~\ref{sec:pocket}) and on cylinders (Section~\ref{sec:cylinder}).
-In Section~\ref{sec:stable-compact}, we discuss these results in the context of the stable-compact decomposition.
-We present a variety of open problems in Section~\ref{sec:open}.
-Finally, Appendix~\ref{app:marginal} contains supporting ODE arguments.
+In Section~\ref{sec:stable-compact}, we present a general procedure to identify stable-compact structure.
+We trace this procedure through the arguments of Sections~\ref{sec:exterior-star}--\ref{sec:pocket} and use it to prove a new result (Theorem~\ref{thm:irregular}) on strong-KPP reactions in nonsmooth domains.
+Finally, we pose a variety of open questions in Section~\ref{sec:open}.
+Appendix~\ref{app:marginal} contains supporting ODE arguments.